cinnabar-forge/cftm/README.md

 # CFTM - Cinnabar Forge Text Markup

-**DISCLAIMER**: Until version 1.0.0, all versions below should be considered unstable and are subject to change.
+**DISCLAIMER**: Until version 1.0.0, all versions below should be considered unstable.

 A JSON-based text markup.